kubos/kubos/docs/first-linux-project.rst

 Getting Started with KubOS Linux and the Kubos SDK
 ==================================================

-This is intended to be a quick guide to creating a new KubOS Linux project on top of the Kubos framework.
+This is intended to be a quick guide to creating a new KubOS Linux project using the Kubos SDK.

 Prerequisites
 -------------